Simeon V. Marcelo: As Ombudsman

 Marcelo also investigated and prosecuted included an active major general, several active and recently retired generals and a former chief of staff of the armed forces.
 He also investigated and prosecuted senior officials of the reputedly most corrupt government agencies, namely: Bureau of Customs, Bureau of Internal Revenue and Department of Public Works and Highways.

-On 30 November 2005, due to serious health concerns, principally caused by his one-hundred-hour workweek, Mr. Marcelo left government service.
-Juan Mercado, a columnist based in Manila, made the following comments about Marcelo’s resignation:
+On 30 November 2005, due to serious health concerns, principally caused by his one-hundred-hour workweek, Marcelo left government service.

-“Men of talent, vision and rock-hard integrity are the rarest of resources.
-That is especially true for nations, like the Philippines, where tainted ‘leaders’ handcuff us to treadmill crises.
+Juan Mercado, a columnist based in Manila, made the following comments about Marcelo’s resignation: "Men of talent, vision and rock-hard integrity are the rarest of resources.
+That is especially true for nations, like the Philippines, where tainted 'leaders' handcuff us to treadmill crises."

 Exasperated by political infighting, George Washington wrote: ‘Few have the virtue to withstand the highest bidder.’
 Simeon Marcelo had what it took.
 International and local observers agree on that.

 Street yokels, like us, got a first close look at this 1979 topnotcher during the Estrada impeachment trial.

 People liked what they saw then: a talented comer without guile.
 In Adlai Stevenson’s words, he could ‘lead a cavalry charge without feeling funny astride a horse.’”

 The Philippine Human Development Report 2008/2009 succinctly described the performance of the Office of the Ombudsman from its establishment in 1989 under Ombudsman Conrado Vasquez up to the present under Ombudsman Merceditas Gutierrez: